 When I told a girlfriend I was going out on a Shell oil rig she scrunched up her face and quizzically asked why.
 If you ask people where they buy their gasoline, they will rattle off the name of their local gasoline station.
-Most people don’t think about where the petroleum comes from that they are putting in their car.
+Most people don’t think about where petroleum comes from that they are putting in their cars.

 I’m the type of person that likes to know how stuff is created.
 Some people are okay with thinking that eggs come from the grocery store, not me, I have to own my own French Black Copper Maran chickens and figure out how hard it is to create chocolate brown organic free-range antibiotic-free eggs.
 I know that you can buy a dozen eggs for a couple of bucks, but if I were to sell my eggs, I would need to sell them at $5 a dozen just to break even on actual money spent.

 James Bond and Shell V-Power Nitro+

 “Breakfast was Bond’s favorite meal of the day.
 The single egg, in the dark blue egg-cup with a gold ring round the top, was boiled for three and a third minutes.
 It was a very fresh, speckled brown egg from French Marans hens.”